xVoid879/HalftoStructuretoWorldNonRandom/README.md

 # HalftoStructuretoWorldNonRandom
 Basically a Cuda Program to turn a list of half seeds into structure seeds or turn a list of structure seeds into non-random world seeds.
+(Also can turn a list of river seeds into halfseeds)

 # Compile on Colab
 Compile on Colab using this